West African CFA franc

 The Central African CFA franc is of equal value to the West African CFA franc, and is in circulation in several central African states.
 They are both commonly referred to as the CFA franc.

 In December 2019 it was announced that the West African CFA franc would be reformed, which will include renaming it the eco and reducing France's role in the currency.
-The broader Economic Community of West African States (ECOWAS), of which the members of UEMOA are also members, plans to introduce its own common currency for its member states by 2027, which they have also formally adopted the name of eco for.
+The broader Economic Community of West African States (ECOWAS), of which the members of UEMOA are also members, plans to introduce its own common currency for its member states for which the name eco has also been formally adopted.
+The fifth target launch date is set for July 2027.

 History

 The CFA franc was introduced to the French colonies in West Africa in 1945, replacing the French West African franc.
 The West African colonies and territories using the CFA franc were Ivory Coast, Dahomey, French Sudan, Mauritania, Niger, Sénégal, Togo and Upper Volta.
 The currency continued in use when these colonies gained their independence, except in Mali (formerly French Sudan), which replaced at par the CFA franc with its own franc in 1961.

 In 1973, Mauritania replaced the CFA franc with the ouguiya at a rate of 1 ouguiya = 5 francs.
 Mali readopted the CFA franc in 1984, at a rate of 1 CFA franc = 2 Malian francs.
 The former Portuguese colony of Guinea-Bissau adopted the CFA franc in 1997, replacing the Guinea-Bissau peso at a rate of 1 CFA franc = 65 pesos.